minotopiame/FlexPipe/README.md

 execute ```./reset-apply-build.sh``` in a bash environment.
 You can get it on windows mostly by right-clicking in the file explorer and selecting "Git Bash".
 The final files are copied into the ```target``` folder.

+**Be careful** if you have done changes in the BungeeCord folder which are not saved as a patch yet.
+In that case, **never** run ```./reset-apply-build.sh``` or ```./reset.sh```, these will **reset** your changes to BungeeCord.
+You should then only run ```./build.sh``` instead to compile flexpipe.

 ## Contribution
 We would really appreciate it if you take part in developing FlexPipe.
 Here is how to do it:

 1. Fork FlexPipe.
 2. Compile the project once (see above).
 3. Go into the bungeecord folder.
+4. Edit what you want, but
-4. Start an interactive rebase up to the commit you want to edit.
+   - before you edit, start an interactive rebase to edit the commit/patch you want to edit, *or*
-5. Edit the commits you want and end the rebase.
+   - change anything that's not related directly to a previous commit and commit your changes.
-6. Run ```./format-patches.sh```
+5. Run ```./format-patches.sh```
-7. Commit the changes to your fork and create a pull request.
+6. Commit the changes of the patch files to your FlexPipe fork and create a pull request to FlexPipe.
+7. Thanks!